Duke-NUS-HPC/docs/ssh-with-keypairs.md

 ### Steps

-#### 1. Run ssh-keygen
+#### 1. Run `ssh-keygen` to generate a public/private key pair

-At the command shell, generate ssh keys on your local desktop
+At the command shell on your local desktop, generate ssh keys on your local desktop

 ```
 ssh-keygen -t rsa -b 5120
 Output from ssh-keygen: Generating public/private rsa key pair.
 ```

-You need a unique name for the key pair to differentiate between the different keys you might have
+You need a unique name for the key pair to differentiate between the different keys you might have.
+Here I am using `hpc_rsa`.

 ```
 Prompt from ssh-keygen and your input: Enter the  name of the file in which to save the key (/home/willie/.ssh/id_rsa): /home/willie/.ssh/hpc_rsa
 ```

-Enter a passphrase to prevent unauthorized users to access the hpc cluster freely using this key
+Enter a passphrase to prevent unauthorized users fro accessing the HPC cluster using this key.

 ```
 Prompt from ssh-keygen and your response: Enter passphrase (empty for no passphrase): mypassphrase#!#
 Enter same passphrase again: mypassphrasee#!#
 ```

-There is more output ssh-keygen output you do not need to worry about.
+There is more output from `ssh-keygen` that you do not need to worry about.

-#### 2. Check the output from ssh-keygen
+#### 2. Check the output from `ssh-keygen`

-Look in you .ssh folder and you should see your two generated key files.
+Check that your .`ssh` folder has the 2 generated key files.
 I named mine `hpc_rsa`.
 You need `hpc_rsa` for the config file on your local desktop, and `hpc_rsa.pub` for the HPC.